ceculbe/stratolab.github.io/telemetry/esp32-heltec-tracker/c/lesson-7/README.md

 ```

 ## More Advanced Topics
 There are many settings that can be confgiured on a LoRa radio to increase bitrate, range, or reliability.
 Each change comes with tradeoffs.
 For example, increasing bitrate decreases range.
 [This article](https://medium.com/@prajzler/what-is-lora-the-fundamentals-79a5bb3e6dec) goes into detail on how LoRa works and how to adjust settings.
 The specific commands used in our code are explained [here](https://github.com/jgromes/RadioLib/wiki/Default-configuration#sx126x---lora-modem).
+Some important things to note:
-Note that the US used 915 MHz as the transmission frequency, not 434 MHz.
+- The US uses 915 MHz as the transmission frequency, not 434 MHz
+- The transmitter and recevier must have matching values for all of the settings
+- If you get errors on uploading, uplug the board, hold the USER button and keep holding it while you plug it the board and upload the code.
+When the code has finished uploading, release the USER button and tap the RST button.